Instagram Reels vs TikTok: Which is Better for Music Promotion?

 • Brand deal potential: Instagram wins

-The Honest Answer: Use Both, But Prioritize Strategically
+The Honest Answer: Use All Three, But Prioritize Strategically

 Here's the truth most social media guides won't tell you: the best strategy isn't choosing one platform — it's understanding what each one does best and using them accordingly.

 If you're starting from zero with no existing audience, lead with TikTok.
 The organic reach is unmatched, and a single viral video can jumpstart your entire career.
-Use TikTok to find new fans, then funnel them to Instagram to deepen the relationship.
+Use TikTok to find new fans, then funnel them to Instagram to deepen the relationship and YouTube to build long-term discoverability.

-If you already have an Instagram following, double down on Reels to keep that audience engaged while you build on TikTok simultaneously.
-Repurpose your TikTok content as Reels — most content translates well across both platforms.
+If you already have an Instagram following, double down on Reels to keep that audience engaged while you build on TikTok and Shorts simultaneously.
+Repurpose your TikTok content across all three platforms — most content translates well with minor adjustments.

 The smart workflow: